 And then there is Cuba.

 In 2014, Cuba’s famed Pinar del Río growing region lost 12 percent of the crop because of late rain.
 The following crop was described as better, but suffered from a “critical lack of rain.”
-This past crop was described as a “disaster” with farmers taking the drastic step of replanting crops in early 2016 because of an extreme amount of rain in January, a month where Cuba is normally dry.
+This past crop was described as a “disaster” with farmers taking the drastic step of replanting crops in early 2016 because of an extreme amount of rain in January, a month when Cuba is normally dry.

 The American cigar industry is largely conservative when it comes to politics, which means it collectively falls somewhere between being less than the most receptive audience to the concept of global warming and flat out denying it.
 And yet, the entire industry relies on nature to produce the products it sells.
 Those involved in the growing of tobacco care about the environment; not just the rain and the temperature, but also conservation, sustainability and pollution.
 However, that concern isn’t felt in the domestic industry, at least not yet.